-Information past decades. the and Communication Technologies (ICT) have been integrated into education and are considered essential tools for teaching, research, learning, and knowledge acquisition (Tzimogiannis, 2002).
-ICT includes technologies that allow the processing of various forms of information and the media that transmit them (Komis, 2004) - e.g., computers, software, audiovisual media, networks, interactive whiteboards. educational software, projectors, e-learning platforms, videoconferencing, email, and blogs (Meleisea, 2007).
+Over the past decades, Information and Communication Technologies (ICT) have been integrated into education and are considered essential tools for teaching, research, learning, and knowledge acquisition (Tzimogiannis, 2002).
+ICT includes technologies that allow the processing of various forms of information and the media that transmit them (Komis, 2004) - e.g., computers, software, audiovisual media, networks, interactive whiteboards, educational software, projectors, e-learning platforms, videoconferencing, email, and blogs (Meleisea, 2007).
 At SCS, ICT is utilized within the framework of digital literacy, aiming to foster positive attitudes and digital competence in learners.
 However, it is unclear whether ICT is effectively used in other literacy areas covered in the curriculum (Xepalti, Sergounioti & Koulianou, 2011).
-Hence, it is particularly important to document the frequency and modes of ICT usage in the Scientific Literacy instruction process.
+More recent research suggests that ICT-based, projectoriented approaches can enhance both linguistic and digital literacies in adult learners (Kaziani & Heliades, 2025; Bairaktari & Mavrogonatos, 2024).
+Additionally, informatics educators at SCS underline the importance of information literacy as an essential component of adult learning (Jimoyiannis & Gravani, 2023).
+This highlights the need to further document the frequency and modes of ICT usage in the Scientific Literacy instruction process (Nicolaou, 2022; Papathanasiou, 2023).